pingcap/docs/clinic/clinic-user-guide-for-tiup.md

 ### Step 3.
 View data locally (optional)

 The collected data is stored in separate subdirectories based on its data source.
 These subdirectories are named after the machine name and port number.
-The storage locations of the configuration, logs, and other files of each node are the same as the relative path stored in the real server of the TiDB cluster:
+The storage locations of the configuration, logs, and other files of each node are the same as their relative storage paths in the real server of the TiDB cluster:

-- Basic information of the system and the hardware: in `insight.json`
+- Basic system and hardware information: in `insight.json`
 - Contents in the system `/etc/security/limits.conf`: in `limits.conf`
 - List of kernel parameters: in `sysctl.conf`
 - Kernel logs: in `dmesg.log`
-- Network connection when collecting data: in `ss.txt`
+- Network connection during data collection: in `ss.txt`
-- Configuration data: on the `config.json` directory of every node
+- Configuration data: in the `config.json` directory of each node
-- Meta-information for the cluster itself: in `meta.yaml` (this file is located at the top level of the directory that stored collected data)
+- Meta-information for the cluster itself: in `meta.yaml` (this file is located at the top level of the directory that stores collected data)
 - Monitoring data: in the `/monitor` file directory.
 The monitoring data is compressed by default and cannot be viewed directly.
-To directly view the JSON file that has the monitoring data, disable compression with the `--compress-metrics=false` parameter when collecting data.
+To directly view the JSON files with monitoring data, disable compression with the `--compress-metrics=false` parameter when collecting data.

 ### Upload data

-To provide the cluster diagnostic data to PingCAP technical support staff, you need to upload the data to the Clinic Server first, and then send the data link to the staff.
+To provide cluster diagnostic data to PingCAP technical support staff, you need to upload the data to the Clinic Server first, and then send the data link to the staff.
 Clinic Server is a cloud service that stores and shares diagnostic data securely.

 Depending on the network connection of the cluster, you can choose one of the following methods to upload data: